Frank Nobilo: Early life and amateur career

+Professional career

-In 1978, Nobilo won the New Zealand Amateur at 18, the second-youngest winner of this title.
-He turned professional in November 1979.
+Nobilo turned professional in November 1979.
 His first professional win came in 1982 at the New South Wales PGA Championship on the PGA Tour of Australasia.

 Nobilo joined the European Tour in 1985 as a full-time player, having played in selected events in 1982 and 1983.
 He recorded his first win on the Tour in the 1988 PLM Open (not to be confused with the KLM Open).
 Nobilo subsequently won four other European Tour events and finished inside the top 50 on the Order of Merit every season from 1988 to 1996, with a best of 14th place in 1993.

-After strong performances in all the majors, including a 4th-place finish in the Masters Tournament and a tie for 8th in the PGA Championship, Nobilo left Europe at the end of 1996 and joined the United States-based PGA Tour for the following season.
+After strong performances in all the majors, including a 4th-place finish in the Masters Tournament and a tie for 8th in the PGA Championship, Nobilo left Europe at the end of 1996 and joined the United States–based PGA Tour for the following season.
 He won the Greater Greensboro Chrysler Classic during his rookie season, which proved to be his only win on that tour.
 He has featured in the top 50 of the Official World Golf Rankings.

 One week after his marriage to Selena in 1998, Nobilo was struck above the left eye by an errant tee shot at the Lake Nona Golf & Country Club in Central Florida.
 The injury required 30 stitches, and affected his play afterwards.

 Nobilo played for the International Team in each of the first three Presidents Cups (1994, 1996, 1998).
 He contributed significantly to the international appeal of the event when in 1998 and paired with fellow kiwi Greg Turner he holed a 70-foot putt on the final green to defeat the American pairing.
-On 2 October 2008, International Presidents Cup team captain Greg Norman announced that Frank Nobilo would serve as his assistant captain for the 2009 Presidents Cup 6–11 Oct.
-2009 at Harding Park Golf Course in San Francisco.
+On 2 October 2008, International Presidents Cup team captain Greg Norman announced that Frank Nobilo would serve as his assistant captain for the 2009 Presidents Cup 6–11 October 2009 at Harding Park Golf Course in San Francisco.

 On 9 October 2007, it was reported that Nobilo had announced he would be coming out of retirement, and attempt to gain a card for the U.S. PGA Tour through qualifying school.
 However, in a statement issued on the Golf Channel's website, Nobilo denied the report: "I have not, nor did I have any intention of entering this years PGA Tour Qualifying school."